MarcToussaint/rai-docs/doc/getting_started.md

     python3 -c 'import robotic as ry; print("ry version:", ry.__version__, ry.compiled());'
     python3 -c 'import robotic as ry; ry.test.RndScene()'

-## Compiling from Source & Docstrings
+## Compiling from source, cmd line tools, & docstrings

 * **Compiling for the real robot:** The `robotic` pip package does not have the real robot drivers (for the Franka Panda robot) included,